MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Subscribing-to-Events.md

 10. Add code to the function for handing the event.

- For step\-by\-step instructions about how to create a subscriber, see [Walkthrough: Publishing, Raising, and Subcribing to an Event in Microsoft Dynamics NAV](Walkthrough:%20Publishing,%20Raising,%20and%20Subcribing%20to%20an%20Event%20in%20Microsoft%20Dynamics%20NAV.md).
+ For step-by-step instructions about how to create a subscriber, see [Walkthrough: Publishing, Raising, and Subcribing to an Event in Microsoft Dynamics NAV](Walkthrough:%20Publishing,%20Raising,%20and%20Subcribing%20to%20an%20Event%20in%20Microsoft%20Dynamics%20NAV.md).

 ## See Also
  [Publishing Events](Publishing-Events.md)